tomj0311/streamlit-mui-elements/README.md

 ## 💡 How It Works

-All component callbacks are automatically stored in `st.session_state["events"]`.
-Access individual component states using their respective IDs with ease.
+All component callbacks are automatically stored in **from streamlit_mui_elements.core.events import event_store.

+To force rerun use type=submit with your respective elements ,this is to avoid unwanted reruns while UI elemnts are changed.

-If id="some_id" is not mentioned for a component it's events won'be be captured.
+If id="some_id" is not mentioned for a component, it's events won'be be captured.

 ## 🎥 Demo